A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Introduction

 Another possibility, solving the latter issue, is an accidental (near-)degeneracy between a $d_{x^2-y^2}$ and $g_{xy(x^2-y^2)}$-wave order parameter~\cite{KivelsonEA20}.
 This scenario has the potential of explaining both features of the temperature vs.~strain phase diagram, indications of TRSB, vertical line nodes, and the shear elastic modulus jump.
 However, although various theories find $d$-wave order as the leading instability~\cite{GingrasEA19, RomerEA19, RoisingEA19, ZhiqiangEA20, RomerEA20}, an exotic $g$-wave order becoming competitive currently lacks support from calculations using the relevant band structure.
 Moreover, an accidental near-degeneracy would imply the presence of a secondary, possibly small, heat capacity jump at a temperature $T_{\text{TRSB}} < T_c$.
-Despite intensive search for a second jump in high-precision measurements~\cite{LiEA19}, such an observation remains elusive (\emph{cf}.~the successful observation in the case of UPt$_3$~\cite{FisherEA89}).
+Despite intensive search for a second jump in high-precision measurements~\cite{LiEA19}, such an observation remains elusive.
+On the other hand, such a secondary heat capacity jump \textit{has} been observed for the multicomponent superconductor UPt$_3$, which is believed to have chiral $f$-wave order~\cite{FisherEA89, JoyntEA02, KallinEA16}.

 Here we address the feasibility of a $d+ig$ order parameter in SRO by taking on a microscopic perspective to discuss the heat capacity anomaly.
 We first develop the framework for a general multiband, multi-component Ginzburg--Landau (GL) theory where the expansion coefficients depend on the band structure.
-Our theory reduces to that of Gor'kov~\cite{Gorkov59} in the one-band low-filling limit.
-Using band and gap structures applicable to SRO we find, by numerical minimization of the free energy, that the $d$- and $g$-wave components prefer to be of comparable magnitude at low temperature.
+Our theory reduces to that of Gor'kov~\cite{Gorkov59} for quadratic bands and a single-component $s$-wave order parameter.
+Using band and gap structures applicable to SRO we find, by numerical minimization of the free energy, that the $g$-wave component prefers to have a magnitude of about $71\%$ of the $d$-wave component at low temperature.
 We calculate the expected secondary heat capacity jump and evaluate it numerically as a function of the order parameter component sizes.
-The results predict a second jump much larger than what is seen experimentally, meaning a large degree of fine-tuning would be required in any possible $d+ig$ scenario.
+The results predict a second jump larger than what is seen experimentally, meaning fine-tuning would be required in any possible $d+ig$ scenario.
 The same conclusion is reached for other near-degeneracy options.

 Finally, variations of the general theory developed here could also prove to have applications to exotic (chiral) superconductors~\cite{Ghosh2EA20} outside the scope of SRO, like FeAs-based systems~\cite{LeeEA09}, UTe$_2$~\cite{RanEA19, MadhavenEA20}, and URu$_2$Si$_2$~\cite{PalstraEA85, SchemmEA15}.